This is the name of the interview that Eric Van Rees made with the important men of three outstanding companies in the geoinformatics technologies:

 - Halsey Wise, President and CEO of Intergraph

-The document is interesting, and comes at a time when the evolution of desktop technologies (Desk GIS) have evolved quite a bit towards the web (GIS web) and its integration with the CAD has progressed a lot.
-Apart from the growth and consolidation of web exchange and integration standards.
+The document is interesting, and it comes at a time when the evolution of desktop technologies (Desk GIS) has evolved considerably towards the web (web GIS) and its integration with CAD has progressed a lot.
+Apart from the growth and consolidation of the standards of exchange and web integration.

-The interview is based on a series of questions, in which each of the participants raises the vision of your company against the market trend.
+The interview is based on a series of questions, in which each of the participants raises the vision of their company against the market trend.
 These are the questions, translated not literally:

 - What will be the role of GIS specialists in the future?
 Will they have more specialized in computer science or will they continue to consider themselves experts in GIS?
 Or perhaps we need specialists who have multiple mastery of technology, economics, social sciences and legal applied to geoinformation?